digital-skills-for-researchers/slideshows/_modules/data-management/introduction/index.md

         - Awareness of the storage services available at UoA

-        - Understand the legal and ethical issues around research data
+        - Be aware of the legal and ethical issues around research data (we'll come back to this later....)

         - Create a data management plan (DMP)